The market then

 - 77% of outgoing teachers are happy or very happy with their international experience; 81% of new international school teachers are happy or very happy with their experience.

 - Teachers choose to work internationally for many reasons.
 The main motivations are travel and cultural exploration (71%); and enjoyment and challenge (63%).
 Other contributing factors include dissatisfaction with the home education system (47%); career growth (45%); salary (44%).

 - Many teachers return to the UK after working abroad, with family commitments (44%) and a desire to return home (45%) cited as the main reasons.
 26% of returning teachers worked internationally for 3-4 years; 71% leave the international sector within 10 years.

 - Returning teachers bring with them a wealth of experience and skills including cultural awareness (79%), global outlook/international mindedness (76%), adaptability (58%), and renewed enthusiasm for teaching (53%) as well as EAL experience, resilience, and professional development opportunities.

 - Nearly a third of teachers entering the international school sector (32%) were thinking about leaving the profession before taking an international job.”

 For the majority of teachers, time overseas is a short chapter in their teaching career that enriches their lives and leads to greater cultural understanding.
 (There are of course exceptions, such as those who end up meeting their life partner and who never return home again, except on vacation).

-With our recruiter hats on, we advise those who are thinking of bunny hopping their way around the world every 2 years (which is the length of most contracts) – to stay at each school on average 3-5 years.
+With our recruiter hats on, we advise teachers to stay at each school on average 3-5 years.
 This gives teachers long enough to acclimatize and learn the ropes of the new country and school, and to add value there before spending the last few months preparing to move (whilst still focussing on the kids, of course!)